Aventyret/lionel-oauth-client/docs/guide/contributing.md

 ```

 Sadly [playwright](https://playwright.dev/) does not currently support a watch mode like [jest](https://jestjs.io/) does so when you want to check if you have broken something or made something work for the very first time you need to rerun `yarn test:e2e`.

+## Release

+The library is published to npm and the documentation is published to GitHub pages when a new release tag is created.